Heading

 The latter align with the host ecosystem, enriching its vitality.
 The former consume it, often with disregard for the law of reciprocity."

-There is a profound moral and spiritual difference between invasive species that conquer and sincere newcomers guided by an inner calling who seek to integrate and contribute.
+There is a profound moral and spiritual difference between invasive elements that conquer and sincere newcomers guided by an inner calling who seek to integrate and contribute.

 The latter align with the host ecosystem, enriching its vitality.
 The former consume it, often with disregard for the law of reciprocity.
 Policies that blur this distinction treat all movement as equal, confusing compassion with carelessness—and the result is collapse under the banner of virtue.

-Uncontrolled invasive species out-compete native life, drain resources, and create monocultures.
-So too, when migration outpaces integration, the promise of diversity becomes its opposite.
+In nature, uncontrolled influxes out-compete native life, drain localized resources, and create sterile monocultures.
+So too, when migration outpaces integration, the promise of diversity turns into its exact opposite.

-Sustainability depends on rhythm, respect, and space—on knowing what belongs together and what must remain distinct.
+Sustainability depends on rhythm, respect, and space—on knowing what elements belong together and what boundaries must remain distinct.

 Nature shows that less interference allows true regeneration.